kas21e6/satoshi-piggy-bank/README.md

 Before we get too deep into this tutorial, let's set some expectations.
 I'm expecting that you:

-* Already have bitcoin address that you want to monitor (it can be a segwit or a legacy address)
+* Already have a bitcoin address that you want to monitor (it can be a segwit or a legacy address)
 * You are comfortable with using the terminal app (or willing to learn)

 Let's get started.